wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/ransomware-families.md

 - It targets Windows operating devices.
 - It demands payment via Bitcoin.
 - It relies on vulnerabilities in the system to gain access.
-- It's known as a crypto worm because, when it gets inside a system, it can spread by itself.
+- It's known as a crypto worm because when it gets inside a system, it can spread by itself.
 - In 2017, it was part of a global attack that brought disruption to more than 185,000 devices across 100 countries.
 - It's also known as Wannacrypt, Wanna Decryptor, Wana Decrypt0r 2.0, and WanaCrypt0r 2.0.
 - It's believed to have originated in North Korea.